wicked-code-av/Convex-Hull-Visualizer/README.md

 # Convex Hull Visualizer

-A JavaFX desktop application that demonstrates Andrew's monotone-chain algorithm step by step.
-Click to drop points, generate random datasets, then watch the upper and lower hulls form in distinct colors while detailed status updates describe each iteration.
+A JavaFX desktop application that demonstrates ***Andrew's monotone-chain algorithm***.

 ## Highlights

+### *Minimalistic and intuitive UI that can...*

-- **Point-first workflow** – add/remove points directly on the canvas or let the random generator populate a playground.
+- add/remove points directly on the canvas
-- **Transport-style controls** – prepare, play, pause, single-step, or reset the animation at any time.
-- **Upper vs. lower hull clarity** – separate polylines (crimson/green) emphasize how the chain grows before it finally closes (blue).
+- generate random point sets
+- calculate all steps of convex hull construction in one go
+- animate the step-by-step process with play/pause/step/reset controls
-- **Contextual status feed** – every iteration echoes the matching algorithm step (1–14) so the math lines up with the visuals.
+- status label shows the current algorithm step

 ## Programming Style & Architecture